 1. Introduction 1

 2. Long Term Financial Sustainability 1

 3. Fund Management 5

 4. Revenues 6

-5. Expenditure .
-10
+5. Expenditure 10

-6. Assumptions .
-11
+6. Assumptions 11

-7. Forecast Operating Results and Fit for the Future .
-13
+7. Scenario Modelling 14

-8. Comments .
-15
+8. Scenario Comments 18

-9. Conclusion .
-15
+9. Conclusion 19

 1. Introduction

 Councils are required to prepare a ten-year Resourcing Strategy to identify the resources needed to implement their Community Strategic Plan, Delivery Program and Operational Plan.
 The Resourcing Strategy consists of the Asset Management Plan, Workforce Plan and Long Term Financial Plan (LTFP).
 This document provides an overview of Council's LTFP.
 The LTFP is based on a financial planning period of ten years.
 The information in this document provides a summary of the LTFP including: